Who was Aaron in the Bible?

 Under pressure, Aaron acquiesced.
 He had the men collect their womenfolk’s gold jewellery and from it made them a molten calf “fashioning it with a graving tool” (Exodus 32:1-4).

-An altar was built before it and burnt sacriﬁces offered, Aaron presumably officiating.
+A sacrificial altar was built before it and burnt sacriﬁces offered, Aaron presumably officiating.

 Worship of the forces of Nature continued for hundreds of years after settlement in Israel.